Eckankar

 In context

 Eckankar grew from Paul Twitchell's syncretic teachings drawing on Sant Mat, Theosophy, and his own spiritual experiences.
 Members ('chelas') receive initiations and study under the current 'Living Eck Master' (Mahanta).
-Critics document Twitchell's plagiarism of earlier sources and successor Darwin Gross's 1981 ousting amid disputes.
-Generally lower-control than many NRMs; tithe expectations and Mahanta authority warrant moderate score.
+David Lane's academic work documents Twitchell's plagiarism of earlier Sant Mat sources and successor Darwin Gross's 1981 ousting amid internal disputes.
+Independent scholarship beyond Lane is limited and the membership figure is itself uncertain (estimates range across an order of magnitude), so the entry is rated Low confidence — the scoring reflects the patterns plausibly present rather than a settled body of evidence.

 Key control doctrines